Ars Judaica: The Bar-Ilan Journal of Jewish Art, Volume 11

 fax 03 6359241

 Bracha Yaniv is Professor Emerita of Jewish Art History at Bar-Ilan University, Israel, and founding editor of Ars Judaica: The Bar-Ilan Journal of Jewish Art.
-In addition to many articles on the topic, she has published two pioneering books in Hebrew on the history, design, and iconography of ceremonial synagogue objects; Ceremonial Synagogue Textiles is the first to be translated into English.
-Her first book-length publication in English, The Carved Wooden Torah Arks of Eastern Europe, is also published by the Littman Library.
+She has published two pioneering books in Hebrew on the history, design, and iconography of ceremonial synagogue objects.

 Ilia Rodov is Head of the Department of Jewish Art at Bar-Ilan University.
 He is the author of many works on European synagogue art, focusing on the history, patronage, and meanings of synagogue paintings, sculptures, architectural decoration, and furniture design.